Paolmmm/Interactive-comment-section/README.md

 The pop up menu is very basic but it's just a minor feature that needed to be implemented.

+BUGS:
-BUGS: as of now the only one i can recall is that if you reply to a reply, the comment will start with a quote (@name) in bold, if you edit the comment the quote will then turn into standard text (because it's not in the span anymore).
+- if you reply to a reply, the comment will start with a quote (@name) in bold, if you edit the comment the quote will then turn into standard text (because it's not in the span anymore).
 You can also delete it, nothing will change in the "database".
+- personal comments often has a wrong date that gets sometimes fixed as a new comment gets printed